Working together in partnership

 Educational Psychologists also play a part in the multi-agency process of identifying significant special educational needs and recommending how they can best be met.

-In Birmingham we have a range of different advisory teaching teams.
+In Birmingham, there is a range of different advisory teaching teams.

 Birmingham City Council has an essential role and responsibility linked with: